Why do African Violet plants need to be in a certain size pots?

 What kind of pot should I use for African Violet trailer plants?

-Few more examples of self watering pots for African Violet plants as shown below:
+Few more examples of bulb pans for African Violet trailing plants as shown below:

 *Our Affiliate Programs: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.